immunant/c2rust/README.md

 The C2Rust translator is inspired by Jamey Sharp's [Corrode](https://github.com/jameysharp/corrode) translator.
 We rely on [Emscripten](https://github.com/kripken/emscripten)'s Relooper algorithm to translate arbitrary C control flows.
+Many individuals have contributed bug fixes and improvements to C2Rust; thank you so much!

-This material is based upon work supported by the United States Air Force and DARPA under Contract No. FA8750-15-C-0124.
-Any opinions, findings and conclusions or recommendations  expressed in this material are those of the author(s) and do not necessarily reflect the views of the United States Air Force and DARPA.
+This material is based upon work supported by the United States Air Force and DARPA under Contracts No. FA8750-15-C-0124, HR0011-22-C-0020, and HR00112590133.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the United States Air Force or DARPA.

 Distribution Statement A, "Approved for Public Release, Distribution Unlimited."